ory/docs/guides/hydra/6-how-to/3-advanced.md

 By performing OAuth 2.0 Token Introspection you can check if the token is still valid.
 If a token is revoked or otherwise blacklisted, the OAuth 2.0 Token Introspection will return `{ "active": false }`.
 This is useful when you do not want to rely only on the token's expiry.

+#### JSON Web Token Validation

+You can validate JSON Web Tokens issued by ORY Hydra by pointing your `jwt` library (e.g. [node-jwks-rsa](https://github.com/auth0/node-jwks-rsa)) to `http://ory-hydra-public-api/.well-known/jwks.json`.
+All necessary keys are available there.

 ### OAuth 2.0 Client Authentication with RSA private/public keypairs